genomescale/assessing-mcmc-convergence/README.md

 ## Probability distribution parameters

-In this case, we are sampling from a three-dimensional probability distribution which is a 50/50 mixture of two circular-symmetric multivariate Gaussians.
-The mean and standard deviation of each coordinate for the first (large) Gaussian are 12 and 3 respectively, and for the second (small) Gaussian are 25 and 1/3.
+In this case, we are sampling from a three-dimensional probability distribution which is a 50/50 mixture of two circularly symmetric multivariate Gaussians.
+The mean and standard deviation of each coordinate for the first (large) Gaussian are 12 and 3 respectively, and for the second (small) Gaussian they are 25 and 1/3.

-Because the Gaussians are placed some distance apart, this creates two modes which share roughly equally the probability mass of the mixture.
-If the probability distribution happens to be a posterior distribution, this means that we are ~50% certain that the truth lies within the largeer mode, and ~50% certain that it lies within the smaller mode.
+Because the Gaussians are placed some distance apart, this creates two modes which divide the probability mass of the mixture.
+As we made the split 50/50, if the probability distribution happens to be a posterior distribution, we are ~50% certain that the truth lies within the larger mode, and ~50% certain that it lies within the smaller mode.

 Using the `random_samples.R` script I drew 1000 independent samples from this mixture, so you can see the two modes: